Fulham F.C.

-Founded in 1879, they are London's oldest professional football club.
+Founded in 1879, they are London's second oldest professional football club after Crystal Palace, who were founded in 1861.
 They joined the Southern League in 1898 and won two First Division titles (1905–06 and 1906–07), as well as two Second Division titles and a Western League title.
 Elected into the Second Division of the Football League in 1907, Fulham would win the Third Division South in 1931–32, four years after being relegated.
 They won the Second Division title in 1948–49, though were relegated after three seasons.
 Promoted back to the First Division again in 1958–59, the form of star player Johnny Haynes helped Fulham to remain in the top-flight until consecutive relegations occurred by 1969.
 They were promoted in 1970–71 and went on to reach the final of the 1974–75 FA Cup.

 Fulham drifted between the second and fourth tiers until being taken over by Mohamed Al-Fayed in 1997.
 They went on to win two divisional titles in three seasons to reach the Premier League by 2001.
 They won the UEFA Intertoto Cup in 2002 and were beaten in the 2010 final of the UEFA Europa League.
 However, 13 consecutive seasons in the top flight culminated in relegation in 2014.
 Since then, the club have moved between the first and second tiers under new owner Shahid Khan.
 Fulham changed divisions in five successive seasons between 2017–18 to 2021–22, being relegated after winning the 2018 and 2020 EFL Championship play-off finals.
 They then won the 2021–22 EFL Championship title, settling in the Premier League since 2022.